edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 };
 ```

-Last thing in this file- let's create two **factory functions**: one for the lambda server, and one for the regular server.
+The last thing in this file- let's create two **factory functions**: one for the lambda server, and one for the regular server.
 We'll also export these from the module as an object.

 <div class="filename">server.js</div>